 Haste becomes necessary, because the oxytocic injection will, within a few minutes, cause very strong uterine contractions that can trap an undelivered placenta, making an operation and ‘manual removal’ necessary.
 Furthermore, if the cord is not clamped before the oxytocic effect commences, the baby is at risk of having too much blood suddenly pumped from the placenta by the over-zealous contractions.

-These sequellae of early clamping were recognised as far back as 1801, when Erasmus Darwin wrote: “Another thing very injurious to the child is the tying and cutting of the navel string too soon; which should always be left till the child has not only repeatedly breathed but till all pulsation in the cord ceases.
-As otherwise the child is much weaker than it ought to be, a part of the blood being left in the placenta which ought to have been in the child” (Darwin 1801).
+These sequellae of early clamping were recognized as far back as 1801 when Erasmus Darwin wrote: “Another thing very injurious to the child is the tying and cutting of the navel string too soon; which should always be left till the child has not only repeatedly breathed but till all pulsation in the cord ceases.
+As otherwise, the child is much weaker than it ought to be, a part of the blood being left in the placenta which ought to have been in the child” (Darwin 1801).

 In one study, premature babies experiencing delayed cord clamping – the delay was only 30 seconds – showed a reduced need for transfusion, less severe breathing problems, better oxygen levels, and indications of probable improved long-term outcomes, compared to those whose cords were clamped immediately.
 (Kinmond 1993).

 Some studies have shown an increased risk of polycythemia (more red blood cells in the blood) and jaundice when the cord is clamped later.
 Polycythemia may be beneficial, in that more red cells means more oxygen being delivered to the tissues.
 The risk that polycythemia will cause the blood to become too thick (hyperviscosity syndrome), which is often used as an argument against delayed cord clamping, seems to be negligible in healthy babies.
 (Morley 1998)